ETS-ReactNative5/codeenginetrysample/README.md

      myregistryjp
      ```

+    Output on terminal obtained is:

+    destination-v1.iz7gckmh5qv.svc.cluster.local

+    This will be used as an environment variable for the next command that we execute.
-     It creates an application in our Code Engine project for our destination microservice.
-An application in Code Engine runs your code to serve HTTP requests with
+    The command creates an application in our Code Engine project for our destination microservice.
+An application in Code Engine runs your code to serve HTTP
-     the number of running instances automatically scaled up or down.
+    requests with the number of running instances automatically scaled up or down.

+    Since the other microservices use internal traffic, Code Engine uses the format <APP_NAME>.<ID>.svc.cluster.local as the entrypoint to an application.
+    APP_NAME for each application is already defined in each ibmcloud ce app create command and ID was seen from one of the previous command.

      * `-n` names the application
      * `-i` points to the container image reference
      * `--cl` specifies that the application will only have a private endpoint and no exposure to external traffic.
 This can be used by backend services that do not